🎧 Listen to the podcast.

 Â

-Modernize early on; don't wait
+Modernize early on - don't wait

 The cloud’s true ROI comes from modernization—moving to containers, serverless, managed databases, and data lakes.
 Modernization eliminates technical debt, reduces license costs, and unlocks scalability.

-New AI-powered tools (e.g., AWS Transform, Azure Migrate, GitHub Copilot) now assist with everything from TCO modeling to code modernization and security visibility.
+AI-powered tools (e.g., AWS Transform, Azure Migrate, GitHub Copilot) now assist with everything from TCO modeling to code modernization and security visibility.

 ÂTruly understand the shared responsibility model